Action Blue Sky Campaign

-The Action Blue Sky Campaign is an environmental campaign in Hong Kong, organised by the Environmental Protection Department, to clean up the city's air pollution.
+The Action Blue Sky Campaign was an environmental campaign in Hong Kong, organised by the Environmental Protection Department, to clean up the city's air pollution.
 It was officially launched by Chief Executive Donald Tsang on July 25, 2006.
-According to a press release of the Hong Kong government, its campaign slogan in Chinese is "全城投入　為藍天打氣" (All of the city participate to fight for a blue sky), while its campaign slogan in English is "Clean Air for a Cool Hong Kong!"
-The campaign hopes to win support from the public as well as the business community, including those businesses investing in the Pearl River Delta Region.
+The campaign slogan in Chinese was "全城投入　為藍天打氣" (All of the city participates to fight for a blue sky), while the campaign slogan in English was "Clean Air for a Cool Hong Kong!"
+The campaign sought to win support from the public and business community, including businesses investing in the Pearl River Delta Region.